Do Women Get Colonoscopies? What You Need To Know

 Smart women.
 Proactive women.
 Women who care about staying around for themselves, their kids, partners, and futures.

-Conquer the Colonoscopy Prep Like a Pro
+Conquer Your Colonoscopy Prep Like a Pro

 I agree with everyone.
 The worst part isn’t the procedure—it’s the prep.